-Home Improvement Construction Contract is entered into this day of,, between the following parties: (Owner(s) Name): Contractor's Name and Address): (Noti ce of Cancellation, see paragraph 28, may be sent to Contractor at the above address).
-The p arties agree as follows: 1.
-Work to be Performed: Contractor agrees to provide a Schedule of Work, in accordance with the Work Write-up (Attachment 1) and furnish all supervision, technical personnel, labor, materials, tools and equipment necessary to complete the work described in the work write-up attached hereto at the real property commonly described as: Contractor will be reappropriate for all constructions Contractor will be responsible for all construction means, methods, techniques, sequences and procedures and for the coordination of all portions of the work under the Contract.
-All materials shall be new, unless otherwise specified, and of good quality.
-Owner has a right to require the Contractor to have a performance and payment bond; the expense of the bond may be borne by the Owner.
-2. Contract Price : Owner agrees to pay Contractor the sum of \$ for the work to be performed.
+Iome Improvement Construction Contract is entered into this day of, between the following parties: (Owner(s) Name): Contractor's Name and Address): (Notic e of Cancellation, see paragraph 28, may be sent to Contractor at the above address).
+The pa arties agree as follows: 1.
+Work to be Performed: Contractor agrees to provide a Schedule of Work, in accordance with the Work Write-up (Attachment 1) and furnish all supervision, technical personnel, labor, materials, tools and equipment necessary to complete the work described in the work write-up attached hereto at the real property commonly described as: bond; the expense of the bond may be borne by the Owner.
+2. Contract Price: Owner agrees to pay Contractor the sum of \$ for the work to be performed.
 3. Completion Time: a.
 Approximate Start Date: The Contractor agrees to file a complete permit application within ten (10) days after receipt of written Notice to Proceed from the Owner.
 Owner and Contractor agree that the Start Date of construction shall be the date the permits are issued by the Sponsor.
 In no event shall the Contractor commence work or place any materials on the site thereof prior to receipt of Notice to Proceed from the Owner. b.
 Approximate Completion Date: Contractor shall prosecute the work diligently and continuously to completion.
 The work shall be completed within days after the Start Date, subject to such delays as are permissible under paragraph 7 herein below.
 4. Payment: a.
 Price will be paid to Contractor in installments based on completion of work tasks and individual item prices on the Work Write-up attached, and any Change Orders. b.
 Contractor shall submit all required payment forms to Owner for approval of payment.
-Prior to authorization of payment, the Contractor shall provide lien releases for claims by c.
+Prior to authorization of payment, the Contractor shall provide lien releases for claims by subcontractors, laborers, and material suppliers involved in the work and/or represented by c.
 After approval by Owner, Contractor shall submit payment request forms to Self-Help Enterprises, hereinafter referred to as "SHE."
 SHE shall then make payment to the Contractor.
 SHE may, at its option, inspect the work to ensure that it has been satisfactorily completed in accordance with the Contract requirements.
-Should SHE subcontractors, laborers, and material suppliers involved in the work and/or represented by
+Should SHE